bassosimone/ffi-utils/measurement_kit/ffi/README.md

 Measurement Kit is a network measurement engine.
 By default, as mentioned, it exposes a FFI friendly C like API.
-To use this API, include `<measurement_kit/ffi.h>`.
+To use this API, include `<measurement_kit/ffi/ffi.h>`.
 See also the API documentation available at [codedocs.xyz/measurement-kit/measurement-kit]( https://codedocs.xyz/measurement-kit/measurement-kit).

-The FFI API allows you to run _tasks_.
-In most cases tasks are network measurement tests, like [OONI's Web Connectivity]( https://github.com/ooni/spec/blob/master/test-specs/ts-017-web-connectivity.md ) or the [Network Diagnostic Test]( https://github.com/ooni/spec/blob/master/test-specs/ts-022-ndt.md).
+The FFI API allows you to run network tests (nettests).
+In the context of this API, network tests are called _tasks_ (but the name is probably poised to change before v1.0.0).
+Example tasks are [OONI's Web Connectivity]( https://github.com/ooni/spec/blob/master/test-specs/ts-017-web-connectivity.md ) or the [Network Diagnostic Test]( https://github.com/ooni/spec/blob/master/test-specs/ts-022-ndt.md).